| Miscellaneous Handlers Miscellaneous Handy Handlers

 must be unique among all instantiated multi-sprites.
 This handler generates

+a name that is unique among instantiated multi-sprites.
 Also, if we dynamically generate a family of multi-sprites, there

 may be links among them.
 For instance, menus generally open submenus